jesimone57/movieproject/README.md

 As a huge cinema fan, I love old movies.
 They hold a special interest for me.
 Most of these movies have long been forgotten by today's movie goers.
 Yet these films from the late 1920s to the mid 1960s are not to be missed.
-Movies that won academy awards for Best Picture of Best Actor or Actress provided great performances and thrilled movie goers at the time.
+Movies that won academy awards for Best Picture, Best Actor or Best Actress provided great performances and thrilled movie goers at the time.

 And it's not just the movies that have been forgotten, it is the stars that have been forgotten as well.
 One of my